VisTrails/tej/README.rst

         --id example_job
     Job is finished (1:30:01)
     $ tej status user@server.hostna.me --id myjobdir_user_567890
-    No job with that identifier
+    No job 'myjobdir_user_567890'

 Download the output from a finished job::

     $ tej download user@server.hostna.me --id myjobdir_user_123456 \
-        input.bin \
+        output/log.txt
-        output/log.txt: \
+    $ tej download user@server.hostna.me --id myjobdir_user_123456 \
-        results.csv:/tmp/experiment.csv
+        results.csv view.png input.bin

-Note that there is no need for the file to be an output. `input.bin` will be downloaded to the current directory; `output/log.txt` will be printed in the terminal; and `results.csv` has an explicit destination path.
+Note that there is no need for the file to be an *output*.
+The files are downloaded to the current directory.

 Kill a running job::